Fishybearr/PDSlyde/README.md

         pip install pypdf
    ```

-3) double click the shortcut and you should be good to go!
+3) double click PDSlyde.py and you should be good to go!

 List of things that still need to be added:
 1) ability to set number of slides per page